 - Weight gain

+As you can see, there are a number of symptoms that might be related to other underlying disorders.
+Fortunately, the ways to combat these issues are very similar and will benefit your overall health.
 If you’ve experienced any of these adrenal fatigue side effects, take heart, for there are now many natural ways to treat and support your adrenal system.

-3 Steps to Heal Adrenal Fatigue
+3 Steps to Overcome Adrenal Fatigue

-1. Adrenal Fatigue Diet
+1. Follow the Adrenal Fatigue Diet

 The idea is to remove anything that taxes your adrenals.
 Foods to avoid include: